ricardoom/ilcorvoilnido/README.md

 1. In your terminal navigate to the src directory in root of the project
 2. Enter the command `npm run gulp`
-3. This sets opens up a dev window and starts BrowswerSync
+3. This sets opens up a dev window and starts BrowserSync

 ### Making Changes